tienthanght96/B660M-MORATR-13600KF-Hackintosh/README.md

 ## What's not working/issues?

 1. Can not connect some bluetooth devices (can be found, but cann't pair).
-2. After wake when sleep, the bluetooth not working.
+2. Wake up from sleep, the bluetooth not working.

 ## BIOS Settings